 top of page

-Respect Program
+Seed Program

 Screenshot 2023-08-02 124547.png

-To achieve our program goals, we meet weekly, for at least seven weeks, with a group of children for 1 hour – 1.5 hours.
+To achieve our program goals, we meet weekly, for at least seven weeks.
 Each week the stories, poetry, art projects, and creative writing exercises are related to the week’s social-emotional theme.
-There are seven themes:

 1. Reach for Your Dreams